Not sure which bathroom tap you need? We explain the differences between different tap types, so you can work out which is right for you.

 Some contemporary taps are wall mounted and protrude over the bath or basin.
 These can look incredibly stylish and striking but they can be slightly more challenging to install as the pipes and plumbing are hidden within the wall itself.

-Wall mounted basin taps like the Alexa can look incredibly stylish
+Wall mounted basin taps like the Tate can look incredibly stylish

 Deck mounted taps

-A deck mounted bath shower mixer from the Osca tap range
+A deck mounted bath shower mixer from the Derwent tap range

 Freestanding bath taps

-The Matrix freestanding bath filler is a contemporary mixer tap for freestanding baths, where taps cannot be deck mounted
+The Eden freestanding bath filler is a contemporary mixer tap for freestanding baths, where taps cannot be deck mounted

 Traditional or contemporary